Ira-Project/lastword/MVP/__Outline.md

 - [x] Play around with GPT and see what kind of results you're getting ✅ 2024-03-12
 - [x] Try separating out questions and see if the results can be improved ✅ 2024-03-13
 - [x] Flesh out exactly what the product could look like ✅ 2024-03-12
-- [ ] Better documentation of all Git repositories
+- [x] Better documentation of all Git repositories ✅ 2024-04-04

 ### AI Actions
 - [x] Replicate experiment for one topic in Chemistry ✅ 2024-03-20
 - [x] Fine tune GPT 3.5 and experiment with it ✅ 2024-03-21
-- [ ] Test one question in physics
-- [ ] Create a test repository
+- [x] Create a test repository ✅ 2024-04-04
-- [ ] Set up all test cases
+- [x] Set up all test cases ✅ 2024-04-04
+- [ ] Create Chemistry tests
+- [ ] Create Physics tests

 ### Web App Actions
 - [x] Set up the T3 project ✅ 2024-03-15